I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 But, as pointed out in a National Film Board animation, “The Louisiana venture itself never quite got off the ground; it remained an undeveloped swamp.”

 The Bubble Bursts

-Of course, shrewd traders today can see where this is going.
+Of course, shrewd traders today can see where this was going.

 Then, in 1720, in an action that has a familiar ring to it, the whole shaky edifice came tumbling down, which, as the New School explains, plunged “France and Europe into a severe economic crisis.”